Parental Alienation: When One Parent Turns a Child Against the Other

 A quick look at Partner Abuse is a summary of all forms of partner abuse in all types of romantic relationships.

-Abuse OF Men BY Women, It Happens, It Hurts, and It's Time To Get Real About It, available on this website (click here), Amazon, and other book retailers.
+Abuse OF Men BY Women: It Happens, It Hurts, and It's Time to Get Real About It is a comprehensive book about partner abuse when men are the targets of abusive wives and girlfriends, available for direct purchase through the site you're on (click here), Amazon, and other book retailers.

 - Ann Silvers